chazhurd/APE/docs/SRS.md

     - The scripts written for the system shall be in PHP 5 or JavaScript with jQuery library usage.
 - CO3:
     - All HTML files involved in the system shall be compatible with current XHTML versions.
+- CO4:
+    - The source will be tracked with a github repo with all contributions being reviewed by the team in pull requests.

 ### 2.5 Assumptions and Dependencies
 - AS1: